amyyf/christopher-allen-photography/README.md

 [x] Sort albums from Contentful consistently
 [ ] Size images from Contentful appropriately for album layout; can images be pre-fetched for speed?
--> putting height/width into the Contentful query significantly slowed down image render [ ] Put loading and error components into appropriate slots [ ] Nav bar different mobile layout?
+-> putting height/width into the Contentful query significantly slowed down image render [x] Put loading and error components into appropriate slots [ ] Download one static file to host and display as a backup on the homepage [ ] Nav bar different mobile layout?
 [ ] Contentful credit in footer?
 [ ] Finalize fonts and color scheme for all components, including error